qua-platform/quam/docs/migrating-to-quam.md

 ## 1: Create a Root QuAM Object

-Begin by establishing a `QuamRoot` object, which serves as the top-level container for all other QuAM components.
-For simplicity, you can use the pre-defined `BasicQuAM` class:
+Begin by establishing a [QuamRoot][quam.core.quam_classes.QuamRoot] object, which serves as the top-level container for all other QuAM components.
+For simplicity, you can use the pre-defined [BasicQuAM][quam.components.basic_quam.BasicQuAM] class:

 ```python
 from quam.components import BasicQuAM